+Mr Ricky Szeto

+General Manager and

+Executive Director

-Mr Ricky Szeto General Manager and Executive Director Hung Fook Tong Group Holdings Ltd
+Hung Fook Tong Group

+Holdings Ltd

-- There is inconclusive evidence of the effect of ESG on risk and return. - differentiate top and bottom portfolios.
+- Empirical studies show a positive relation between ESG and firms' operational and financial performance. - There is inconclusive evidence of the effect of ESG on risk and return. - Firm's ESG score has predictive power of financial return and investment in financially material issues are better able to differentiate top and bottom portfolios.